-- 17. If the premium buyer keeps the sale animal for a locker animal, the 4-Her should collect the base price of the animal, plus the premium within 15 days of the 4-H Premium Sale. - 18.
+- 16. NEW FOR 2024: If the premium buyer sends the sale animal to a locker for their consumption, the buyer will be invoiced by the fair board for the base value and premium for the animal. - 17.
 Local lockers may have appointments available for animals purchased as locker animals.
 Be sure to tell potential buyers to contact lockers for a reservation before the sale to ensure their spot.